 Good accountants aren't just about how well they can crunch numbers.
 A great accountant is not only the person who has read the accounting books, but also the person who will be your long-term business partner and will help you manage and revolutionise the entire performance of your company.

-What are the personal qualities of a good accountant?
+What are the qualities of a good accountant?

-Here are the seven most important qualities to look out for when hiring an accountant for your small business.
+There are seven important qualities to look out for when hiring an accountant for your small business:

 1. They have high conceptual knowledge and attention to detail

 Good accountants can state your financial and pinpoint potential discrepancies for further investigation.
 They know how to execute their knowledge to put it into practice

 2. They want to help you grow your business

 Rather than just viewing good accountants as number crunching experts, they should be recognised as your valuable business partner.
 A qualified accountant can help you to grow your business by identifying opportunities and how to guard your business against threats.

 3. They can help you find the right business model